-Register here.
-You’ll meet our math coaches, watch short video clips of Math Stories in action and you’ll hear a program overview followed by dynamic Q&A. Principals, math leaders, math teachers and district leaders are all welcome.
+Register here to meet our math coaches, watch short video clips of Math Stories in action and hear a program overview followed by dynamic Q&A. Principals, math leaders, math teachers and district leaders are all welcome.

 • School teams excited to take on this work.
 This includes the principal, school-based math lead (generally a math coach, dean or assistant principal whose focus is math), and teachers in selected grades

 • Classroom teachers in selected grades who have solid achievement